-A placement host that is in a compulsory covered industry (listed in Schedule 1 or Schedule 2 of the WSIA) or has coverage by application must provide the unpaid trainee with WSIB coverage.
-It is the placement host that is expected to pay workplace insurance costs, unless
+A placement host that is in a mandatorily covered industry listed in Schedule 1 or Schedule 2 under the Workplace Safety and Insurance Act, 1997 (WSIA) or has by application coverage must provide the unpaid trainee with WSIB coverage.
+It is the placement host that is expected to pay workplace insurance costs, unless:

 - the WSIB allows the training agency to deem itself the trainee's employer, or

 - the training program is government-funded for WSIB costs.

 The purpose of this policy is to identify who is a trainee and who is the employer of a trainee for WSIB purposes.

 A "trainee" is an unpaid learner placed by a training agency to gain practical work experience with a placement host.
 Some trainees, however, may be paid under the Ontario Works Program (see below).

 A trainee may be covered for the placement portion of a training program, but is not covered for the classroom portion of a program carried out on a training agency's premises.

 A trainee who sustains a work-related injury or disease while on placement is entitled to WSIB benefits as a worker, if:

 - the employer of the trainee (either the training agency or the placement host) is covered under the WSIA, or